-Colorado Springs School of Massage provides a challenging learning environment that encourages high expectations for success through hard work, determination, and the sharing of decades of knowledge and experience from a seasoned staff eager to impart their wisdom.
+Colorado Springs School of Massage provides a challenging learning environment that encourages high expectations for success through hard work, determination, and the sharing of in depth knowledge and experience from a seasoned staff eager to impart their wisdom.
 Each student's success is fostered by positive relationships with instructors and staff.
 We strive to participate in community events, to spread an awareness of health and self care, while actively involving our students in this rich learning environment.
 We foster and sustain an atmosphere of holistic healing for the students, the instructors, the staff, and our student massage clientele.

 What is Therapeutic Massage?